Syracuse London Center

 Banking

 A Visa or MasterCard bank card with an international PIN is the best way to access money in London – it’s good to have a credit card in case of emergency.
 Check with your bank to be sure the card can be used abroad.
-In particular, American Express is not as widely accepted in the UK.
+In particular, American Express is not as widely accepted in the UK and Europe.
 If the debit card is linked to the international Visa or MasterCard network, then the student will get the best exchange rate and will not be charged interest.
 To avoid high interest charges on credit cards, students should prepay their account before going abroad.
 There is usually a service charge for each ATM transaction.
 Note that Bank of America and the UK bank, Barclays, have an agreement where U.S. customers will not be charged an ATM fee.
 There are also HSBC banks all over London that will not charge their U.S. customers fees.

 Please notify your credit/debit card company and bank that you are traveling abroad– tell them the dates and locations.
 Banks may freeze credit cards when they see foreign transactions.